What does a Plant Technician do?

 - Obtain a high school diploma or equivalent.

-- Enroll in a vocational or technical school program.
+- Enroll in a relevant post-secondary program.

-- Gain hands-on experience through internships or entry-level jobs.
+- Gain hands-on experience through internships or entry-level positions.

 How long does it take to become a Plant Technician?